Department of State.

 Response: There are two kinds of records: Convention records and adoption records.
 Adoption records are defined, in the final rule for part 96 of title 22 of the CFR, generally as records in the physical possession of agencies, persons, and the States.
 Convention records are records in the physical possession of two Federal Government agencies—the Department and DHS.
 The IAA provides no statutory authority for the Department to require custodians of adoption records to transfer such records to the Federal government, nor does it provide any basis for the Department to store and preserve such non-Federal records.
 In fact, the Department believes such an approach would be inconsistent with § 401(c) of the IAA.

 With respect to the question of whether all Convention records should be consolidated in the custody of the Department (or DHS), that is an internal agency management issue beyond the scope of this rule.
 This rule addresses only the length of time for which Convention records will be held, not how the Department and DHS will store Convention records.
-Any future decision by the Department and DHS to consolidate record holdings is a question of agency management, to be addressed in negotiations between the two agencies.
+Any future decision by the Department and DHS to Start Printed Page 8163consolidate record holdings is a question of agency management, to be addressed in negotiations between the two agencies.
 Thus, the Department is not modifying this section of the rule requiring both DHS and the Department to preserve their records involving a Convention adoption.

 Comment: One commenter states that no definition of Convention record has been provided.

 Response: There is a detailed definition of Convention record in § 98.1(b).

 After reviewing the public comments and consultations with DHS, the rule keeps a minimum period of 75 years for the preservation of Convention records.
 While no change was made in response to public comment, non-substantive technical changes were made to § 98.2 to delete redundancies.

 Section 98.2—Preservation of Convention Records